Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space

+which has the property \eqref{beans} of $b(\lambda,z,z')$.
+Now we are left to consider the remaining points which are away from the cone tip.

-{\bf $\bullet$ The region away from the cone tip.} Now we consider the rest points which are away from the cone tip.
-Recalling the definition of the asymptotically conic manifold in the introduction, the metric $g$, outside the compact set $\{(r,y)\in X: \frac1r=x\geq \epsilon \}$, is a scattering metric.
+{\bf $\bullet$ The region away from the cone tip.} Recalling the definition of the asymptotically conic manifold in the introduction, the metric $g$, outside the compact set $\{(r,y)\in X: \frac1r=x\geq \epsilon \}$, is a scattering metric.
 Therefore the method in \cite{HZ} works well for our situation here, although we only consider the spectral at a fixed energy $\lambda=1$ by using the scaling invariant.
 Indeed, in this region, the operator $\LL_0=\Delta_g$ is a scattering operator introduced by Melrose \cite{Melrose}.
 Without confusion, we use the notation $r$ and $x$ instead of $\tilde{r}$ and $\tilde{x}$ for adapting to Melrose's notation.
 Write the the operator $\Delta_g$ on $X$ as

 With $x=1/r$, it gives

 which is an elliptic scattering differential operator near $x=0$.
 Using the scattering symbol calculus defined in \cite{Melrose}, we have the principal symbol of $\Delta_g$ is $|\mu|_h^2+\nu^2 $ where $(\nu,\mu)$ as rescaled cotangent variables.
 In other word, if $(\xi,\eta)$ is the dual cotangent variables to $(x,y)$, then $\nu=x^2\xi, \mu=x\eta$.
 Next we define the operator $Q_j, (j\geq 1)$ whose micro-support is relied to the characteristic set.